 - Stamp them with guests' initials for another twist on the place setting

 Whatever option you choose, remember that it's best to blow or hard-boil eggs before decorating them.

 If you want to really feel new life at Easter, surround yourself with green shoots and opt for living plants rather than cut flowers.
 Pretty pot plants and trailing leaves will add lushness to your table and there won't be any wastage: every plant can be moved back to the garden or to a spot in the house.
 Green in every sense and a great Easter table decor idea that supports sustainable living.

 8. Think about your existing kitchenware

 For a sweet and simple take on Easter table decor, incorporate items you already have in your kitchen.
-We love this egg cup place setting idea.
-To create a similar look at home, fill egg cups with soil, top with moss and then use a cocktail stick to display mini banners with your guests' names on.
+We love this egg cup place-setting idea.
+To create a similar look at home, fill egg cups with soil, top them with moss, and then use a cocktail stick to display mini banners with your guests' names on them.